- Sheep and goat Control Order

 Additionally, if you're convicted, you may be prohibited from owning or having custody or control of animals in the future.

 Important updates and reminders

-- The Government of Yukon released a 2-year report on findings from March 2019 to February 2021.
+- The Government of Yukon released a Report on the findings from Year 4 of the Control Order.

 - We base the frequency of testing at individual farms on an annual risk assessment.

 - Animals that swab negative for M. ovi are not considered “disease free.”
 The M. ovi bacteria can survive within sheep or goats undetected.
 This is why you must repeat tests.